-Range B Case Study Solution (National Association for Stock Cars And Truck Vehicle Racing) is an organization conducting series of Stock Car racing in United States and functioning as a sanctioning body for driving the guidelines for Stock Vehicle Racing.
-The organization was founded in 1947, by "Huge Bill" France.
-NASCAR arrange Stock Vehicle Racing by NASCAR is the 2nd biggest spectator sport, with highest number of sponsors.
-1) The other sources of profits for Range B Case Study Help includes; 10% of the total earnings from television rights, approving fees i.e. $1-2 million per race, and licencing NASCAR brand name to business.
+NASCAR (National Association for Stock Vehicle Auto Racing) is an organization performing series of Stock Cars and truck racing in United States and acting as a sanctioning body for driving the guidelines for Stock Vehicle Racing.
+2) Stock Vehicle Racing by NASCAR is the second biggest viewer sport, with highest number of sponsors.
+1) The other sources of revenue for Range B Case Study Solution consists of; 10% of the total income from tv rights, approving charges i.e. $1-2 million per race, and licencing NASCAR brand to companies.

 Porter's Five Forces Analysis

 It is important to comprehend market in which company is working because NASCAR's bottom line i.e. net revenue is greatly depends on this.
 There are 5 forces that are utilized to identify success, strength and attractiveness of NASCAR organisation.

 This force shows capability of competitors.
 Teams usually represents sponsors in NASCAR and the medium of marketing is drivers.
 It can be said that drivers and race cars are competitors.
 These chauffeurs can go against NASCAR if they improved opportunity in terms of rewards and tv exposure.
 If audiences take pleasure in other race cars and motorists more than NASCAR then viewers can move to those other intriguing automobiles and drivers.
 NASCAR could be having threat from its 2 direct competitors that is Formula 1 and Moto GP.
 They need to create competitive benefits for chauffeurs so they don't shift to other rivals.